Hangul

 Before Hangul's creation, Korea had been using Hanja (Chinese characters) since antiquity.
 As Hanja was poorly suited for representing the Korean language, and because its difficulty contributed to high illiteracy, Joseon king Sejong the Great moved to create Hangul.
 The script was announced around late 1443 to early 1444 and officially published in 1446 via the text Hunminjeongeum and its companion commentary Hunminjeongeum Haerye.
 While Hangul saw gradual adoption among both the elite and commoners, it was looked down upon by the elite for centuries.
-It was only widely adopted in the late 19th century.
+It only began to receive societal acceptance in the late 19th century.
 It is now the predominant script for Korean in both Koreas and among the Korean diaspora.
 It is also used to write the Jeju language, and to a limited degree, the Cia-Cia language of Indonesia.